 But before that, I want to request to news networks like CNN to at least take extra effort in giving storm scales based on a particular region or country’s system.
-In this case, Typhoon Parma is obviously within the Philippine Area of Responsibility and as such, they can call the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (or PAGASA) and ask for the local storm scaling system.
+For example, Typhoon Parma is obviously within the Philippine Area of Responsibility and as such, they can call the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (or PAGASA) and ask for the local storm scaling system.

 For my fellow Filipinos, here is a table of the difference between PAGASA’s Public Storm Warning Signal (PSWS) system and the Saffir-Simpson Hurricane Category Scale.

-As you can see above, the Saffir-Simpson scale Categories 1 through 5 is equivalent to PAGASA’s Signal #3 and #4 only.
-Interestingly, Signal #4 is simply “any wind speed greater than 185 km/h” which is a strong Category 3 storm.
-This means that a strong Category 4, and Category 5 itself is that STRONG, it can even be Signal #6!
+As you can see above, the Saffir-Simpson scale Categories 1 through 5 is equivalent to PAGASA’s Signal No.3 and No.4 only.
+Interestingly, Signal No.4 is simply “any wind speed greater than 185 km/h” which is a strong Category 3 storm.
+This means that a strong Category 4, and Category 5 itself is that STRONG, it can even be Signal No.6!

 All clear?
 Good!